kkirpa/kkirpa/README.md

 ✨ I love:
 - Digging into complex data and finding meaning
-- Building usable, scalable tools — not just shiny models
+- Building usable, scalable tools, not just shiny models
 - Tackling problems that matter to real people
 - Picking up new tech like it’s a puzzle I *have* to solve